Kuingsmile/vs-PicList/README.md

 ### Prerequisites

-Before you can make use of `vs-piclist`, you must first install the desktop software, [PicList](https://github.com/Kuingsmile/PicList).
+Before you can make use of `vs-piclist`, you must first install the desktop software, [PicList](https://github.com/Kuingsmile/PicList), or the [PicList-Core](https://github.com/Kuingsmile/piclist-core).

 ### Competitive Edge